PM Modi holds 'fruitful' discussions with Australian counterpart Anthony Albanese in Japan | Politics

 ''Advancing friendship with Australia.
 Prime Ministers @narendramodi and @AlboMP held fruitful discussions in Tokyo.
 The talks focused on deepening the developmental cooperation between India and Australia across diverse sectors," the Prime Minister's Office tweeted.

+"India's Comprehensive Strategic Partnership with Australia is robust and benefits not only the people of our nations but also the world.
+Was delighted to meet PM @AlboMP and take stock of bilateral ties.
+We discussed ways to add even greater momentum across key sectors," Prime Minister Modi tweeted.

-''Both leaders reviewed the multi-faceted cooperation under the Comprehensive Strategic Partnership, including in trade & investment, defence manufacturing, renewable energy including green hydrogen, education, science and technology, agricultural research, sports and people-to-people ties,'' the Ministry of External Affairs (MEA) said in a press release.
+''Both leaders reviewed the multi-faceted cooperation under the Comprehensive Strategic Partnership, including in trade & investment, defense manufacturing, renewable energy including green hydrogen, education, science and technology, agricultural research, sports, and people-to-people ties,'' the Ministry of External Affairs (MEA) said in a press release.

 Both Prime Ministers affirmed their desire to continue the positive momentum in the bilateral relationship, it added.